MITgcm/MITgcm/doc/examples/global_oce_latlon/global_oce_latlon.rst

        nSx=2,
        nPx=1,

-   theses lines set, respectively, the number of tiles per process and the number of processes along the :math:`x`-coordinate axis.
-Therefore, the total number of grid points along the x-coordinate axis corresponding to the full domain extent is :math:`Nx=sNx*sNx*nPx=90`.
+   these lines set, respectively, the number of tiles per process and the number of processes along the :math:`x`-coordinate axis.
+Therefore, the total number of grid points along the :math:`x`-coordinate axis corresponding to the full domain extent is :math:`Nx=sNx*nSx*nPx=90`.

 -  Line 55,